tesseract-ocr/tessdoc/InputFormats.md

 ### Other formats

-Tesserct does not support the HEIC and the AVIF formats.
+Tesseract does not support the HEIC and the AVIF formats.